RobotPatient/Universal_hal/docs/API/USB/platform/atmelsam/Usage.md

 ## Platform Specific Settings

-For effective use of the UART peripheral, follow these essential steps:
+For effective use of the USB peripheral, follow these essential steps:

-- [ ] Configure the system clocks for the UART peripheral (skip if using ASF or Arduino).
+- [ ] Include the device descriptors (`usb_descriptors.c`) and `tusb_config.h` in the build (link them to target `Universal_hal_usb_conf`)
-- [ ] Set up the GPIO pins for the UART peripheral (details in the GPIO section).
+- [ ] Set up the GPIO pins for the USB peripheral (details in the GPIO section, USB_DM and USB_DP pin).
-- [ ] Use the `uart_init` function with the right configuration settings.
+- [ ] Use the `usb_serial_init` function with the right configuration settings.

 !!! note
     You can click on the checkmarks above to mark your progress.

 ### Clocks

-The UART implementation does not set up clock generators; it connects the UART peripheral to existing clock generators.
+The USB implementation does not set up clock generators; it connects the USB peripheral to existing clock generators.
 This setup is the responsibility of the integrating code or software framework.

 Frameworks like Arduino and ASF typically handle most configurations.
 Both set clock generator 0 at 48 MHz (Arduino) or 8 MHz (ASF) and clock generator 1 at 32.768 KHz.

 !!!
 Warning
-    The UART peripheral needs two clocks: a slow one (< 100 KHz) for internal timing and synchronization, and a fast one (≥ 2x SCK frequency) for operational purposes in slave mode.
+    The USB peripheral needs one clock: a fast one (≥ 8MHz) to be operational.

+### Build system configuration

 ### GPIO Pinmux Settings

-Apart from configuring the `uart_init()` function, you must link the GPIO pins to the hardware peripheral using the SAMD's pinmux with `gpio_set_pin_mode`.
+Apart from configuring the `usb_serial_init()` function, you must link the GPIO pins to the hardware peripheral using the SAMD's pinmux with `gpio_set_pin_mode` and make sure the pin has no pull(-ups or -downs) enabled.

 ```c
 void gpio_set_pin_mode(const gpio_pin_t pin, gpio_mode_t pin_mode);